theEricMa/ScaleDreamer/README.md

 ## 🌈 Prompt-Specific 3D Generation

-- ASD with Stable Diffusion (`SD`).
+- ASD with `SD` (Stable Diffusion ).
 You can change the prompt accordingly.
 ```
 sh scripts/single-prompt-benchmark/asd_sd_nerf.sh
 ```

-- ASD with MVDream (`MV`).
+- ASD with `MV` (MVDream).
 You can change the prompt accordingly.
 ```
 sh scripts/single-prompt-benchmark/asd_mv_nerf.sh
 ```